richtastic/ff/src/3DR/wiki/app.md

 		- you choose a filter to color part of the scene something else (or draw on it)
 		- you send the picture to your friend to see if she agrees.

-	- you're a museum historian and want to make public heratige artefacts available
+	- you're a museum historian and want to make public heritage artifacts available
-		- you set up your artefact
+		- you set up your artifact
 		- take several photos from various angles
 		- you put the model up on the museum website